New Europe Barometer 2004

 1. Democracy is preferable to any other kind of government.

-2. Under some circumstances, an authoritarian government can be preferable to a
+2. Under some circumstances, an authoritarian government can be preferable to a democratic one.

 3. For people like me, it does not matter whether we have a democratic or a non-democratic regime